MikelSalazar/AI_Course/README.md

 # AI_Course
-The website and instructional materialsfor the course in Artificial Intelligence and Knowlege Engineering.
+The webapp and instructional materials for the course in Artificial Intelligence and Knowlege Engineering.